R-Millager/asr4csd/README.md

 ## **Overview**

 This guide will help you set up and run **Whisper** (for transcription) and **Pyannote** (for speaker diarization) on your Windows 11 device.
 Since these tools rely on Python and machine learning models, the main focus of this tutorial is to establish the necessary environment configured.
 Opportunities for additional learning and data science literacy are noted.
 We will use Anaconda as a user-friendly platform for running Python; although Anaconda is not strictly required for running Python on a PC, we recommend it for beginners.
-This tutorial was conceived as a day-by-day learning process, with manageable goals for each day's topic, however it is a self-guided tutorial that can be taken at the reader's preferred pace.
+This tutorial was conceived as a cumulative learning process, with manageable goals for each section's topic.
+However, it is a self-guided tutorial that can be taken at the reader's preferred pace.
+Please [send me feedback](mailto:ryan.a.millager@vanderbilt.edu) with any errors, concerns, or comments that could improve this tutorial for future users.

 *Note: this tutorial reflects my goals to use transcription/diarization tools for research in communication sciences and disorders, with open-source and HIPAA-compliant pipelines.*